Nemecxpetr/exconv/README.md

 - `--serial-mode`: `parallel`, `serial-image-first`, `serial-sound-first`
 - `--audio-length-mode`: `trim`, `pad-zero`, `pad-loop`, `pad-noise`, `center-zero`
 - `--audio`: optional; if omitted, audio is extracted from the input video (ffmpeg required)
+- `--audio` can also point to a video file; audio will be auto-extracted when detected.
 - `--mux/--no-mux`: mux processed audio into output video (default on, requires ffmpeg)
+- `--block-size`: process frames in blocks (e.g. 12/24/50/120/240) so each block shares one audio chunk; audio is convolved from the mean image of that block.
 - Sound->image (`s2i-*`): matches `spectral_sculpt` modes (`mono`, `stereo`, `mid-side`; `luma` or `color`)
 - Image->sound (`i2s-*`): same options as the image2sound demo (flat/hist/radial, colorspace, phase, impulse length)
 - `--fps`: override if video metadata is missing/incorrect